Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Touching animals or pets

 Avoid close contact:

-Avoid close contact inside your home, especially with people who are sick.
+Avoid close contact inside your home with anyone who is sick or who may have been exposed to COVID-19.
 If possible, maintain 6 feet between the person who is sick and other household members.

 Outside your home, put 6 feet of distance between yourself and people who don’t live in your household.
 Remember that some people without symptoms (asymptomatic) may be able to spread virus, so stay at least 6 feet (about 2 arms’ length) from other people.

 Avoid crowded indoor spaces, like restaurants, bars and cafes.

 Keeping distance from others is especially important for people who are at higher risk of getting very sick.

 Wearing a facemask or cloth face covering helps to protect you and those around you.